 Blind Peer Review Process

-The Humanities and Technology Review (HTR) publishes articles and book reviews that explore the interactions between the humanities and technology.
-It is also a venue for the publication of articles derived from Humanities and Technology Association conference presentations.
+The Humanities and Technology Review (HTR) is a double-blind peer reviewed journal that publishes articles and book reviews that explore the interactions between the humanities and technology.
 The articles should be directed to an interdisciplinary readership.

 All manuscripts should follow the style and preparation presented in accord with the APA Publication Manual (sixth edition).
 Particular attention should be paid to the citing of references, both in the text and on the reference page.
 Footnotes should be kept to a minimum.
 An abstract with key words is required.